fiddleHeads/spatial-reference/content/datum.md

 parent: Coordinate Reference System
 ---

-To introduce the topic of datums and how they relate to coordinate reference systems, we're going to watch another video.
+This is a great video to introduce the topic of datums and how they relate to coordinate reference systems.
+I recommend you watch it on your own.

 [Coordinate System Jargon](https://www.youtube.com/watch?v=Z41Dt7_R180)